Applicable for users with an Enterprise-Cloud license.

 - Click Create new IDP mapper.

-Afterward, if a user that matches the key-value criteria logs into their my.anydesk II account, they will automatically have all the permissions assigned to the role they were mapped to.
+If a user with matching key-value criteria logs into their my.anydesk II account, they will automatically have all the permissions assigned to the role they were mapped to.

 For example, if you want every user from your identity provider with the first name John to be given the administrator AnyDesk role, then for the Key field, enter FirstName (depending on the key in your IDP), for the Value field, enter John, and in the Role field, select admin.